Yeshua of Nazareth/Jesus Christ

 - Since there is no precise statement about Jesus' sexual orientation in the Bible, we can safely start with the assumption that

-Lesbian, gay, bisexual and transgender groups (LGBT) often claim 10%;
+during the 1st century CE was probably about the same.
+Some Lesbian, gay, bisexual and transgender groups (LGBT) often claim 10%;

 bisexual.
 So, without considering any other factors, the chances

-of Jesus being heterosexual is quite large -- above 90%.|
+of Jesus being heterosexual is quite large -- almost 90%.

 - The vast majority of Christian theologians have probably never seriously considered the possibility that Jesus was gay.
 If they were

 asked their opinion on the question, the vast majority would probably consider him to be heterosexual; many probably assume that

-he was devoid of erotic or sexual feelings -- asexual. |
+he was devoid of erotic or sexual feelings -- that is, asexual.

 On the other hand, there is an often quoted concept that reading the Gospels is like looking down a well.
 What you see in both